systemetric/robocon-website/docs/patching-the-robot.md

 ---
 # Patching the Robot

 An important part of looking after your robot is making sure its software is up to date.
 Over time **RoboCon** may release patches which will allow you to upgrade your robot.
-Follow the steps bellow to bring your robot upto date.
+Follow the steps bellow to bring your robot up to date.

 ## Steps to Patch